Has there ever been a more exciting moment to study media?

 The creative industries are among the fastest growing sectors of the UK economy.
 In London alone, they account for one in six jobs, many of them future proof as 90% of creative jobs are at low risk of automation.
 We are in the grip of a rapid technological revolution that has turned most industries on their heads.
 Simultaneously, the spectacular rise of dynamic new media providers and distributors from Facebook to Netflix poses new questions about the future.
-What will 21st century media look like?
+What does 21st century media look like?
 How will it grow and how will we consume it?
 Is it possible to control it or to ensure that it’s a positive force in people’s lives?
 In a media-saturated world, students need to be able to decode and decipher complex and at times contradictory messages.
 The media can be a tool of manipulation and students need to question what is being said and who benefits from it.

 Pupils study the OCR GCSE Media Studies course.
 For full details of the GCSE course visit the OCR Website or download the Harrodian GCSE Prospectus.

-The GCSE teaches media literacy, providing a proper understanding of what pupils are watching, reading or listening to and the ability to analyse these outputs.
+The GCSE Media Studies course teaches media literacy, providing a proper understanding of what pupils are watching, reading or listening to and the ability to analyse these outputs.
 It challenges pupils to reflect on how media has changed over time and how ideas and beliefs can be changed by media images and messages.
-GCSE also allows pupils to become media producers in their own right.
+The NEA practical component also allows pupils to become media producers in their own right.
 The course provides opportunities to develop skills in Final Cut Pro and programs in the Adobe Creative Suite such as Photoshop, InDesign and Premiere Pro.

 Students study the OCR Media Studies A level.
 For full details of the curriculum please refer to the OCR Website or the Harrodian Sixth Form Prospectus.

-The A level Media Studies course builds on the platform of knowledge and experience of the GCSE course.
-It provides an exciting range of modules that ask critical questions about the media industry and offers the opportunity to develop a wide range of essential, practical and transferable skills including planning, scripting, filming and editing a film and using a range of relevant programmes, including the Adobe Suite.
+The A Level Media Studies course builds on the platform of knowledge and experience of the GCSE course.
+It provides an exciting range of modules that ask critical questions about the media industry.
+This course also offers the opportunity to develop a wide range of essential, practical and transferable skills including and using a range of relevant programmes, including the Adobe Suite.
 The non-examinable assessment is ideal for creative students, with a variety of different options to choose from depending on their interests and skillsets.